/cripcycles

 Now dim the lights, mute your assumptions, and press play.

 I’m a Deaf crip and lifelong card-carrying member of the “Can’t Hear You” gang.
-I think in pictures, edit in jump-cuts, and punctuate every sentence with a flourish only subtitles can keep up with.
-Movies are my mother tongue.
-Words on a flat page?
-They’ve always been mono when my brain demands 4K Ultra HD.
+I think in pictures, edit in jump-cuts, and punctuate every sentence with a flourish only captions can keep up with.

 I say crip on purpose.
-It’s a loaded word—exactly why I use it.
-I’m not sanding off the edges or asking for permission.
+It's a loaded word, exactly why I use it.
+I'm not sanding off the edges or asking for permission.
 Crip is about claiming space.
-It’s a refusal to speak softly in rooms that never turned on the mic.
+It's a refusal to speak softly in rooms that never turned on the mic.
 If it makes you uncomfortable, good.
-That means your subtitles are finally on.
+That means you're finally reading what I've been saying all along.

 But script pages alone aren’t the revolution.
 Why I’m doing this matters more than how:

-To hijack the canon—History books worship flawless heroes chiseled in marble; I’m here for the cracks—the wheelchair tracks in the wet cement and the doodles of ancient penis graffiti hiding behind the statues, proof that the margins have always talked back.
+To hijack the canon—History books worship flawless heroes chiseled in marble but I'm here for the cracks.
+Crutch marks on ancient stairs.
+Hand-worn grooves in stone.
+Penis graffiti.
+Proof that the margins have always talked back.

-To build ramps between past and present—Each story is a time-travel episode—less DeLorean, more powerchair—where the curb cuts, we overlook today trace back to rebellions we skimmed over.
+To build ramps between past and present—Each story is a time-travel episode, less DeLorean, more powerchair, where the curb cuts we overlook today trace back to rebellions we skipped over.

 To prove access is a plot device, not a prop—Inclusive design isn’t a charitable subplot; it’s the main action sequence.
-For folks like me, the real boss fight isn’t some cinematic villain—it’s an interpreter who never shows… and I’m still expected to play.
+For folks like me, the real boss fight isn’t some cinematic villain, it’s an American Sign Language interpreter who never shows.
+And I’m still expected to play.

 So, roll the camera, slate the take, and adjust your focus.
 The following pages might make you laugh uncomfortably or might piss you off.
 You might Google a footnote and realize it’s painfully true.
 Either reaction means it’s working as intended.